carnotweat/nondetrminate-nix/README.md

 # Downsides
 1. immutable configs you can't mod them and eval, without editing nix config files configuration.nix,flake.nix,home.nix and likes.
 Unlike dotemacs.
 2. if you want to add a package without it , add a flake , default to the the repo , some already have it .Assuming the package is opensource and you undertand how it works[^3]
-3. nix has its constraints for the properties above.
-This repo aims to meet those requerements.
+3. Nix also doesn't allow to nix build a repo in $HOME as root.
+Thats how it is .

 [^1]: rebuild
 ```